THOMASELOVE/432-classes-2024/class06/README.md

 ## And, finally...

 Tickets to [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are going very quickly.
-The show opens tomorrow night.
-If you'd like to go, please visit <https://www.hudsonplayers.com/>.
-It runs February 2-3, 9-11, 16-18, 23-24 on Friday and Saturday evenings but the two Sunday matinees are already sold out.
+While the show opens this Friday night, I won't be in it because of COVID, The performances I will be in are February 9-11, 16-18 and 23-24, but the two Sunday matinees are already sold out.
+If you'd like to go, please visit <https://www.hudsonplayers.com/>, and get your tickets soon!